 The first step is to decide what kind of travel blog you want to create.
-There are many different niches within the travel blogging world, so it’s important to choose one that you’re passionate about.
+There are many different niches within the travel blogging world, so choosing one you’re passionate about is important.

 Do you want to write about budget travel?
 High-end, luxury travel?
 Solo travel?
 Family travel?
 The tourism industry in general?
-Once you’ve decided on a niche for your travel blog, you can start to narrow down your focus and target a specific audience.
+Once you’ve decided on a niche for your travel blog, you can narrow your focus and target a specific audience.

 An audience is what’s most important because they’re the ones reading your content.
 Your goal is to create engaging content for the reader.
 You will then need to figure out how to speak to that target audience and provide them with helpful articles and travel tips.

 Don’t be afraid with your first blog posts.
-At first, you can experiment and tailor each blog post in an attempt to find what your audience responds to best.
+At first, you can experiment and tailor each blog post to find what your audience responds to best.
 Do you have or want a personal brand?
 Write about yourself.
 Write for your target audience.